colincasey/eulogist/README.md

 Eulogist
 ========

-A experiment in realtime log viewing using node.js and websockets.
+An experiment in realtime log viewing using node.js and websockets.

 ## Getting Started